Skip to content

 Notes

-1. The data compression logic is executed in Web Worker.
+1. Data compression logic is executed in Web Worker.
 If CSP security policy is enabled, blob:; needs to be allowed in worker-src.
-For more information, refer to CSP Security Policy Description.
+For more information, refer to CSP Security Policy Explanation.

 2. The SDK supports specifying a self-hosted Worker address through the workerUrl configuration item.